sahilphule/devops-templates/documentation/terraform/azure/azure-terraform-modules/azure-terraform-modules.md

 ## AKS Module
 Let's start with the AKS Module.
 1. Create the *aks* folder in the *azure-modules* directory.
-2. Inside it, create *main.tf* file and define the following resources:
+2. Inside it, create a *main.tf* file and define the following resources:
     - azurerm_subnet
     - azurerm_kubernetes_cluster
 3. Click [code](https://github.com/sahilphule/templates/blob/master/terraform/modules/azure/aks/main.tf) for reference.